stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 3. It supplies reusable components:

-   * a FoundationProfileField for representing foundational choices,
+   * a `FoundationProfileField` for representing foundational choices,
-   * a FoundationTensionFunctional for quantifying tension between expressive power, consistency risk, practice alignment, and plurality.
+   * a `FoundationTensionFunctional` for quantifying tension between expressive power, consistency risk, practice alignment, and plurality.

 ### References

-1. Stanford Encyclopedia of Philosophy, "Foundations of Mathematics", latest revision, entry by multiple authors, covering set-theoretic, type-theoretic, and category-theoretic approaches.
+1. Stanford Encyclopedia of Philosophy, “Foundations of Mathematics”, latest revision, entry by multiple authors, covering set-theoretic, type-theoretic, and category-theoretic approaches.
-2. Stanford Encyclopedia of Philosophy, "Philosophy of Mathematics", latest revision, covering platonism, formalism, structuralism, and related positions.
+2. Stanford Encyclopedia of Philosophy, “Philosophy of Mathematics”, latest revision, covering platonism, formalism, structuralism, and related positions.
-3. K. Kunen, "Set Theory: An Introduction to Independence Proofs", North-Holland, 1980.
+3. K. Kunen, “Set Theory: An Introduction to Independence Proofs”, North-Holland, 1980.
-4. S. Mac Lane, "Categories for the Working Mathematician", 2nd edition, Springer, 1998.
+4. S. Mac Lane, “Categories for the Working Mathematician”, second edition, Springer, 1998.
-5. T. Coquand and G. Huet, early papers on the Calculus of Constructions and type-theoretic foundations (for example, "The Calculus of Constructions", Information and Computation, 1988).
+5. T. Coquand and G. Huet, early papers on the Calculus of Constructions and type-theoretic foundations, for example “The Calculus of Constructions”, Information and Computation, 1988.

 ---